Jeff George: Washington Redskins

 George hoped to return to Minnesota as a starting quarterback but was told by head coach Dennis Green to "shop around".
 After attempting to speak to other teams about securing a starting quarterback job, he was eventually offered a one-year, $400,000 contract by Minnesota, with incentives of up to $1.4 million.
 Rather than sign with the Vikings, George signed a four-year contract worth $14.8 million with the Washington Redskins as Brad Johnson's backup.
 Johnson went down in week 9; George replaced him and went 1–2 in the next three games.
 Johnson returned but played poorly against the New York Giants.
 George replaced him and started two games, both losses, after Norv Turner was fired in favor of interim coach Terry Robiskie.
 After the season, Johnson departed Washington for Tampa Bay, leaving George as the Redskins' starter going into 2001.

 Before the 2001 season, Washington hired as head coach Marty Schottenheimer, who promised to install a West Coast scheme similar to that of Gruden in Oakland.
 George clashed with Schottenheimer over the offense, though the coach promised to work George through any problems he might have with the scheme.
 Washington released George after a 37–0 Monday Night loss to the Green Bay Packers, in which George had a 34.6 passer rating, the worst in the first two weeks of the 2001 season, as the team lost both games and were outscored by a combined total of 67–3.
 George was given 24 hours to remove his personal items from the Redskins' facilities before they were discarded.
 He was replaced by Tony Banks, who led the team to finish the season with an 8–8 record after they had begun with a record of 0–5.

-Career end
+Late career

-George spent time on the roster of the Seattle Seahawks in late 2002 as an emergency quarterback and the Chicago Bears in the 2004, but never took the field.
+George spent time on the roster of the Seattle Seahawks in late 2002 as an emergency quarterback and the Chicago Bears in 2004, but never took the field.
 George was not retained by the Bears for the 2005 season, nor was he signed by any other team.
 The Detroit Lions worked him out during their bye week but did not offer him a contract.

 On August 28, 2006, the Oakland Raiders signed George.
 He was expected to compete for the third-string quarterback position.
 However, he was released during final cuts only five days later on September 2, 2006.